KC-HOR/Getting-and-Cleaning-Data-Course-Project/README.md

 STEP FIVE, extract only the mean and standard deviation features.
 We make use of the grep() function and Regular Expression to filter out the column that we want

-STEP SIX, give the activities descriptive names ( in our case, it's column 2 of the complete data frame in step four)
+STEP SIX, give the elements of "Activity" feature vector descriptive names (i.e. WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS etc. )

 STEP SEVEN, Create a new data frame containing the mean of each variable by activity, by subject.